-We will file a supplement to this prospectus, if required, under Rule 424(b) under the Securities Act upon being notified by a selling stockholder been entered into with a broker-dealer for the sale of shares through a block trade, special offering, exchange distribution or secondary distribution or a purchase by a broker or dealer.
+We will file a supplement to this prospectus, if required, under Rule 424(b) under the Securities Act upon being notified by a selling stockholder that any material arrangement has been entered into with a broker-dealer for the sale of shares through a block trade, special offering, exchange distribution or secondary distribution or a purchase by a broker or dealer.
 Such supplement will disclose:

-- . the name of each such selling stockholder and of the participating broker-dealer(s), - . the number of shares involved, - . the price at which such shares were sold, - . the commissions paid or discounts or concessions allowed to such broker-dealer(s), where applicable, - . that such broker-dealer(s) did not conduct any investigation to verify the information set out or incorporated by reference in this prospectus, and - . other facts material to the transaction.
+the name of each such selling stockholder and of the participating broker-dealer(s),

+- the number of shares involved,

+- the price at which such shares were sold,

+- the commissions paid or discounts or concessions allowed to such broker-dealer(s), where applicable,

+- that such broker-dealer(s) did not conduct any investigation to verify the information set out or incorporated by reference in this prospectus, and

+- other facts material to the transaction.

-In addition, upon being notified by a selling stockholder that a donee or pledgee intends to sell more than 500 shares, we will file a supplement to this prospectus.
+In addition, upon being notified by a selling stockholder that a donee or pledgee intends to sell more than $500~\rm shares$, we will file a supplement to this prospectus.

 We will bear all costs, expenses and fees in connection with the registration of the shares.
-The selling stockholder will bear all commissions and discounts, if any, attributable to the sales of the shares.
+The selling stockholders will bear all commissions and discounts, if any, attributable to the sales of the shares.
 The selling stockholders may agree to indemnify any broker-dealer or agent that participates in transactions involving sales of the shares against certain liabilities, including liabilities arising under the Securities Act.
-The selling stockholders have agreed to indemnify certain persons, including broker-dealers and agents, against certain liabilities in connection with the offering of the shares, including liabilities arising under the Securities Act.
+In addition, Odetics has agreed to indemnify the selling stockholders and its affiliates and any underwriter of the shares being offered by this prospectus against certain liabilities, including liabilities arising under the Securities Act.